-The world of DnD is full of monsters and the water is murky.
+The world of DnD is full of monsters and the river water is murky.
 The Giant Toad can swim fast, can stay underwater indefinitely due to his amphibious ability.
 It is the perfect monster to just lay in weight and attack and feast on these non-expecting adventurers.

 Giant Toad 5e FAQ

 According to the official DnD Hand Books, this is a Large Beast.
 The size of the Giant Toad 5e is about 2.8 meters long, and it can weigh up to 210 kg.
 The tongue of the monster is also gigantic, up to 5.5 meters long.
 They are a great deal larger than the Giant Frog.

 How to get out of a giant toad?

 If you want to get out of a Giant Toad and break free, the best way to do so is by killing the monster.
 As far as the official rules go, this is the only way to get out.
 Once you have escaped out of the corpse, you lose 5 feet of your movement and are prone.